Lee Murray: Early life

-Rowlings, Murray's girlfriend, gave birth to their first child, Lilly Jane on 24 December 1998.
-Weeks later, Murray was caught up in a turf war with rival drug dealers that led to the arrest of Epstein and more than a dozen others, many ending up in prison.
+Rowlings, Murray's girlfriend, gave birth to their first child, Lilly Jane, on 24 December 1998.
+Weeks later, Murray was caught up in a turf war with rival drug dealers that led to the arrest of Epstein and more than a dozen others, many of whom received prison sentences.
 Murray, however, got "clean away," with Epstein saying that "he was the only one that slipped through the net.
 I mean, lucky boy!
-But he's always been lucky...
+But he's always been lucky ...
 I went to prison for three years."

-Murray married Rowlings on 24 November 2000, listing himself on their wedding certificate as a "professional fighter."
-Murray would later divorce Rowlings in 2008 while incarcerated in Morocco.
+Murray married Rowlings on 24 November 2000, listing himself on their wedding certificate as a "professional fighter".

 Mixed martial arts career

+Beginnings

-Shortly after dodging arrest Murray was introduced to mixed martial arts, and he competed in his first fight on 5 December 1999 at an event called "Millennium Brawl" that was held at Hemel Hempstead Pavilion.
-His opponent was Rob Hudson, and Murray knocked him out in the first round, prompting event promoter Andy Jardine to say, "He was so quick they called him 'Lightning' Lee Murray."
+Murray began mixed martial arts (MMA) training in 1999, when he joined London Shootfighters.
+The gym's co-owner Alexis Demetriades recalled that Murray looked demonic, with pointy eyes and a pointy head.
+Murray competed in his first MMA bout on 5 December 1999 at an event called "Millennium Brawl", which was held at Hemel Hempstead Pavilion.
+He knocked out his opponent Rob Hudson in the first round.
+Fight promoter Andy Jardine stated: "He was so quick they called him 'Lightning' Lee Murray."

-Murray's successful debut led him to begin training seriously; he jogged around the Abbey Wood Estate and attended two gyms – London Shootfighters in White City for wrestling, and Peacock's Gym in Canning Town for boxing.
-Martin Bowers, who ran Peacock's with his brothers Tony and Paul, described Murray as "a very nice boy" who "conducted himself well."
-Bowers said that Murray reminded him of many other young men who he had seen in his gym over the years, men who had come from troubled backgrounds but whose lives were given structure by sport.
-At the same time that Murray was training at Peacock's Gym the Bowers brothers were planning a series of robberies, the biggest being a brazen raid on a high-security warehouse at Gatwick Airport; their scheme involved disguising themselves as security officers, using a fake Brink's-Mat van to get into the depot, and then stealing £1 million in foreign currency.
-After Scotland Yard found out about the planned heist all three brothers were arrested and jailed; it has been speculated that while Murray had no prior knowledge about the caper, the schematics that were later revealed publicly may have given him some of the ideas that were used in the similar Securitas depot robbery.
+Murray's successful debut led him to seriously pursue a career in MMA; alongside training at London Shootfighters in White City for wrestling, he joined Peacock's Gym in Canning Town to develop his boxing.
+Martin Bowers, who ran Peacock's with his brothers Tony and Paul, described Murray as "a very nice boy, conducted himself well."
+Bowers said that Murray reminded him of many other young men he had seen in his gym over the years who came from troubled backgrounds and were given structure by sport.
+While Murray was training at Peacock's Gym, the Bowers brothers were planning a series of robberies, the biggest being a scheme to raid a high-security warehouse at Gatwick Airport and steal £1 million in foreign currency.
+Scotland Yard found out about the planned heist and all three brothers were arrested; Murray was uninvolved in the plans.